 But the materialized utopia of the exploiter is the same as the cutting down without repercussions.
 And deliberations are unnecessary since the Earth’s other beings are not regarded as someone’s sister.

 In such an economic order, animals are forcefully inseminated and lawfully covered in barns and well locked up facilities.
-The producers of cow milk may launch milk from Swedish farms on the market as ‘come a little closer to nature’, and The Asthma- and allergy Association may sponsor TV-commercials speaking of meat parts as ‘safer food’, only a few months after the global H1N1-epidemic (originating from animal industries).
+The producers of cow milk may launch milk from Swedish farms on the market as ‘come a little closer to nature’, and The Asthma- and Allergy Association may sponsor TV-commercials speaking of meat parts as ‘safer food’, only a few months after the global H1N1-epidemic (originating from animal industries).

 In such a global public space, silence resides when the Environmental Programme of the UN, in a report on the World Environmental Day 8th of June 2010, says that the two most important problems the world faces are the usage of fossil fuels, and agriculture’s focus on animal production (meat and milk from animals).

-The country’s political parties close their eyes, and stage an unaware replica of the art work Meat Joy: All of them, with the exception of the Left Party, gather to enjoy extinguished animal bodies at a Swedish hamburger chain’s advertising party, in Almedalen, the biggest political festival of the year.
+The country’s political parties close their eyes, and stage an unaware replica of the artwork Meat Joy: All of them, with the exception of the Left Party, gather to enjoy extinguished animal bodies at a Swedish hamburger chain’s advertising party, in Almedalen, the biggest political festival of the year.
 They bring the barbecue into the garden and pull off the plastic cover from the meat packages.

 In a reality filled with impossibilities, utopia becomes unthinkable.
-In the endeavour for utopia, dystopia is created; the humans who contribute the least to the destruction (women and the young) are the ones who have to fight the hardest against getting rammed by the Beast’s ravings and temptations.
+In the endeavor for utopia, dystopia is created; the humans who contribute the least to the destruction (women and the young) are the ones who have to fight the hardest against getting rammed by the Beast’s ravings and temptations.

 Hitherto humans in the category of women have attained liberation on the condition of not changing society’s direction.
 Not changing its glue and building components.
 If they, when they have reached the steering wheel, have wished to turn the ship, they have had to say farewell.
-In this way we are, not the least by our mothers, brought up to become pillars and backbone in the prevailing machine: lured into shopping, cooking, and being very afraid.
+In this way, we are, not the least by our mothers, brought up to become pillars and backbone in the prevailing machine: lured into shopping, cooking, and being very afraid.

 The obstacle to a joint liberation of the trivially extinguished bodies (Bos Taurus, Galliformes, Sus scrofa domestica, Melengridiane, Struthio camelus, É quus caballus and other species) is the arrogance humans show other humans.
-When the supraordinated at the steering wheel of the Beast not even look minimally to their own species (regardless of sex and gender) – the right of everybody to a decent living standard, food to sustain one’s body, sexual freedom, and a membership in a union – they will hardly care about the necrophilia food culture they have created.
+When the superordinated at the steering wheel of the Beast not even look minimally to their own species (regardless of sex and gender) – the right of everybody to a decent living standard, food to sustain one’s body, sexual freedom, and a membership in a union – they will hardly care about the necrophilia food culture they have created.

 So – time to choose one’s own muchness.
 The liberation of animal bodies may give also human bodies the freedom to enjoy one’s own living flesh.
 To materialize our own humaneness, the uniqueness of our own species, and each and everyone’s personality, is to take what we want.